WPgenWeakest Precondition Generator

 Definition of wpgen for Functions

 Consider the case of a function definition trm_fun x t.
-Recall that the wp reasoning rule for functions is very similar to that for values.
+Recall that the wp reasoning rule for functions is very similar to the one for values.

 Parameter wp_fun : x t1 Q,